ShaohuaJoseph/COSC310-Individual-Project/README.md

 - Class “Home” is the class for our home page in the Graphical User Interface and it contains all features present on that page.

 - Class “Recent”, is used to record and store recent conversation dialogue in our recent conversation page in the Graphical User Interface.
 It contains all features present on that page.

+- Class “Wikipedia” is used to initiate online searches on Wikipedia in real time.
+It is an additional feature for our chatbot that functions when the chatbot receives general questions or doesn’t recognize a “Proper Noun” that is found by one of the new features we added - POS tagging.

+- Class "WikipediaAPI" is used as an advanced version of the original "Wikipedia" Class.
+It offers a few methods that have functionalities that are not provided in the "Wikipedia" class.
+With the help of the new functionalities, I added more features to our chatbot.
+More details are explained in the feature list below.

+- Class "FlickrAPI" is used in our "charbot.py" file to search images from Flickr.com and add them to the conversations when users ask general questions or questions that our chatbot cannot understand.
+With the help of these images, users might have a better understanding of what they want to know **visually**

+- Class "requests" is used in our "chatbot.py" file to get online images based on their URLs.
+With the help of this package, we can convert the image URLs obtained from the Flickr API into displayable images so that they can be displayed as outputs in the GUI.

 <br>